Here are some restaurants and businesses offering home deliveries and/or take-out dishes and products.

-Stornoway, whose church steeple can be seen at the top of a hill, is well-situated at the crossroads of routes 161 and 108, a natural junction now designated a Village-Relais (designation that the town or village provides essential roadside services as well as a safe and attractive place to stop).
-Its name was chosen by its Scottish founders for the main town on the Isle of Lewis in Scotland.
-Three cemeteries serve as the final resting places of the first pioneers and a monument that faces the church recalls the history of the founding families.
+Stornoway, with its Scottish place name, and whose church steeple can be seen at the top of a hill, is well situated at the crossroads of routes 161 and 108.
+Three cemeteries serve as the final resting places of the first pioneers and a monument recalls the history of the founding families.
 The Catholic Church (1920) has a superb statue of Saint-Alphonse by renowned sculptor Louis Jobin.
-At the Summit Drive intersection, with a stunning view of the mountains and the Parc National de Frontenac nearby, there is a stop featuring information panels and an illuminated star finder, a reminder of the Mount Megantic International Dark Sky Reserve’s theme.
+At the Summit Drive intersection, with a stunning view of the mountains, there is a stop featuring an illuminated star finder, symbolic of the International Dark Sky Reserve.
 On Route 161, along the banks of the Legendre River, a former flour mill is a tangible sign of the arrival of French Canadians.